A parish church is for everyone in the community that it serves, for both current and future generations.

 Your first port of call will be a member of the Church Buildings team, who will be able to answer any initial enquiries, providing advice on all matters relating to the church and churchyard, their contents and their care, as well as the permission process.

-From your first contact with us you will be assigned a member of the team to be your case officer, and they will support you from conception to completion of your project, reviewing documents, guiding you through the stages of consulting the DAC Committee and any other consultees, referring the scheme to the DAC and its members and advisors on your behalf, and possibly visiting the church to discuss the proposals.
+From your first contact with us, you will be assigned a member of the team to be your case officer, and they will support you from conception to completion of your project, reviewing documents, guiding you through the stages of consulting the DAC Committee and any other consultees, referring the scheme to the DAC and its members and advisors on your behalf, and possibly visiting the church to discuss the proposals.

 Carolyn Jupe

-Casework Co-ordinator
+Casework Supervisor

 Carolyn is your first point of contact for any enquiries you may have with regards to the status of your applications.
 She joined the team in 2020 having been PA to the Bishop of Dorchester for 14 years.
 Carolyn loves the diversity of your different questions, making every day different and interesting.